 If you’re looking for organ repair or rebuilding, I highly recommend Nick Orso Organ Service.
 He can also be reached at (207) 774-2702.
 His skilled rebuilding is exceptional, and he’s located right in Portland.
 Many of my customers have organs that he has restored, and I work with quite a few churches that also use his service.

 You might try using the search at Piano Age Calculater.
 I can look up the piano age in the Pierce Piano Atlas if I have the serial number and make.

 Looking for a piano light?
 There are quite a few on the market, but I have had customers repeatedly recommend the Mighty Bright Orchestra Light.
 The light clips on top of your music rack whether on a grand piano or an upright, but it’s also capable of standing upright on its own if you don’t have a suitable place to clip it.

 Are you interested in tools for cleaning under the strings of your grand piano?
 Spurlock Tool’s “Squeegie Type” Soundboard Cleaner is a very professional tool costing about $80, but will give you excellent and reliable results, without having to remove the lid of the piano.
 Alternatively, the First Chair Soundboard Duster is a much simpler tool (about $30) for dusting underneath the strings.
 Soundboard steels are the most inexpensive option ($5 plus the cost of a microfiber cloth), but they are a very labor-intensive option and will require removing the lid of the piano.

 Maine has a number of skilled tuner/technicians.
-My service area includes everywhere in York, Cumberland, some of Oxford, Androscoggin, and Sagadahoc.
+My service area includes everywhere in York and Cumberland counties, and some of Oxford, Androscoggin, and Sagadahoc.